 A new outdoor learning environment for students at our Colchester campus is beginning to take shape.
 Deputy Leader of the Council, Councillor Tim Young marked the next phase of the project by planting the first palm tree.
 As part of the Colchester Borough Council Big Choice Award scheme, the College received a £25,000 grant to develop a sensory garden on campus and has been supported by contributions from local employers.
-The garden will feature structures created by the students from the College’s trade faculties including Brickwork and Carpentry.
+The garden will feature structures created by the students from the College’s trade Curriculum Areas including Brickwork and Carpentry.
 In addition there will be contributions from other course areas including Art and Design and Learning for Living.

 Councillor Tim Young, who was joined by Principal and Chief Executive Alison Andreas, Executive Vice Principal Gary Horne and Securities and Estates Manager Stuart Tyler, said: “It’s fantastic to see the sensory garden taking shape, and I am so pleased that the Big Choice scheme has been able to support projects like this.
 I am really looking forward to coming back later in the year.”